ExtensityAI/symbolicai/README.md

 **Neuro-symbolic programming** aims to combine the strengths of both neural networks and symbolic reasoning to create AI systems that can perform a wide range of tasks.
 One way this is done is by using neural networks to extract information from data and then using symbolic reasoning to make inferences and decisions based on that information.
 Another way is to use symbolic reasoning to guide the generative process of neural networks and make them more interpretable.

-**Embedded accelerators for LLMs** will, in our opinion, be ubiquitous in future computation platforms, such as wearables, smartphones, tablets or notebooks will contain their own embedded LLMs (similar to GPT-3, ChatGPT, OPT or Bloom).
+**Embedded accelerators for LLMs** will, in our opinion, be ubiquitous in future computation platforms, such as wearables, smartphones, tablets or notebooks.
+They will contain models similar to GPT-3, ChatGPT, OPT or Bloom.

 <img src="https://raw.githubusercontent.com/Xpitfire/symbolicai/main/assets/images/img1.png" width="720px">